OsaPL/Versus-Brawl/README.md

 - Players should no longer get their Id swapped, resulting in gamepads being always correctly arranged
 - Two maps that arent just a gm_flatgrass (👻6 planned, atleast 1 per mode)
 - Only a single level script and few basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
-- Warmup before the game start
+- Warmup before the game start (with preloading for smoother gameplay)
 - Easy to extend with new gamemodes (with even more options coming)
-- `F8` now does a hard-reload of the map (this saved me EONS of time)
+- 👻Pickup wacky powerups and be able to add your own with only few lines of code (need to create a template for external use)
 - 👻SuperEasy<sup>TM</sup> to extend with new races (mostly true, but there are still few hardcoded places)
 - 👻Randomized character apperance (almost completely done, missing some variants, colors look whack sometimes)
 - 👻NPC opponents support (this will rely on map maker to implement detailed paths)